WGSExtract/WGSExtract.github.io/README.md

 ```
 [More information on hashes used to verify the download release is available](https://www.howtogeek.com/67241/htg-explains-what-are-md5-sha-1-hashes-and-how-do-i-check-them/)

-**''Note''**: MacOS 11 on M1 systems is having issues with the MacPorts tools currently and may disallow their execution.
+**`Note`**: MacOS 11 on M1 systems is having issues with the MacPorts tools currently and may disallow their execution.
 We are working on a solution.
 Since switching to our Google Drive delivery cloud, it seems Safari may be required to download.
 Not Google Chrome oddly enough.
 See our special [MacOSX Release Patch](https://github.com/WGSExtract/WGSExtract-Dev/blob/master/Docs/Betav2b_MacOSX_patch.md) and the links at the bottom for further notes.

 **`IMPORTANT`**: [MacOSX Release Patch](https://github.com/WGSExtract/WGSExtract-Dev/blob/master/Docs/Betav2b_MacOSX_patch.md) is available for Version Beta v2b.
 Fixes the install and start scripts of the program.
 Adds an Unintall as well. (v1 on 25 April 2020, v3 on 20 Jun 2020, v5 on 31 Oct 2020)